 Why Are Turtle Nests Excavated?

-The digs are for research purposes, to take an inventory of each nest’s success (or failure), by counting and recording data such as how many empty egg shells, any unhatched eggs, and, if any, the number of living babies that didn’t get out of the nest on their own.
-Theses “live” hatchlings are then released to the sea as bystanders watch.
+The digs are for research purposes, to take an inventory of each nest’s success (or failure), by counting and recording data such as how many empty egg shells, any unhatched eggs.
+Plus, whether any living hatchlings remain in the nest cavity, unable to emerge on their own naturally.
+These tiny turtles are then released to the sea as bystanders watch.

 Will I See Baby Turtles in Nest?